ChatTriggers/ChatTriggers/MIGRATION.md

 # Migrating to 1.0.0

-1.0.0 is the newest version of ct.js, and with it comes a new JavaScript engine with a whole host of new features.
+1.0.0 is the newest version of ChatTriggers, and with it comes a new JavaScript engine with a whole host of new features.
 Modules that were built in 0.18.4 will no longer work, so this file will answer any questions you might have about updating your modules from 0.18.4 to 1.0.0.

 ### What changed?

-0.18.4, as well as all previous versions of ct.js, used a JavaScript engine called [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)).
+0.18.4, as well as all previous versions of ChatTriggers, used a JavaScript engine called [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)).
 Nashorn was built and maintained by Oracle.
 This was fine initially, however with the release of Java 11, Nashorn has been officially deprecated and will be removed from the JDK at some point.
 Nashorn implements ES5, and considering